devonconnelly/OOP244-Works/readme.md

   }
 ```
 #### `clear()`
 This method clears the error message and returns the reference of the current Error object.
-After this, the Error object should be in a "no error" state.
+After this, the Error object should be in an "no Error" state with the message set to nullptr;

 #### ostream insertion
 The Error message should be able to be inserted into an ostream object using the **operator<<**.
 If the Error object is not in an error state nothing will be inserted into the ostream object.